LizHan0212/Wise_Snake/docs/final.md

 - Flood-fill reachable space
 - Manhattan distance to food

-This provides richer spatial information to the agent and improves learning efficiency
+This richer feature-based representation reduces the effective state space and provides the agent with more meaningful spatial information, improving learning efficiency.

 ---